Supporting you through bereavement

 -

-- An Executor of the deceased’s will; or
+- an executor of the deceased’s will

-- A personal representative
+- a personal representative.

 -